HTC Vive

-VIVE, sometimes referred to as HTC Vive, is a virtual reality brand of HTC Corporation.
-It consists of hardware like its titular virtual reality headsets and accessories, virtual reality software and services, and initiatives that promote applications of virtual reality in sectors like business and arts.
+HTC Vive is a line of virtual and mixed reality headsets produced by HTC Corporation.
+The brand currently encompasses headsets designed for use with personal computers as well as standalone headsets such as the Vive Focus line, Vive Flow glasses, and the Vive Elite XR mixed reality headset.

-The brand's first virtual reality headset, simply called HTC Vive, was introduced as part of a collaboration with Valve Corporation, implementing its SteamVR hardware and software ecosystem.
-It was unveiled during HTC's Mobile World Congress keynote in March 2015.
-Development kits were sent out in August and September 2015, and the first consumer version of the device was released in April 2016.
+The first-generation Vive was announced in 2015, as part of a collaboration with video game studio and distributor Valve Corporation, and implementing its VR software and hardware platform SteamVR; the first-generation consumer model was released in April 2016.
 It has since been succeeded by newer models with upgraded specifications.
 HTC has also released accessories that integrate with the Vive and SteamVR, including sensors for motion capture and facial capture.

-In February 2022, HTC unveiled Viverse, a metaverse ecosystem comprising its 5G products, Vive VR devices, and related initiatives, as well as partners like ENGAGE and VRChat.
-VIVERSE is said to offer multiple routes into the metaverse by providing accessibility to virtual worlds from non-VIVE and non-VR devices like smartphones through software tools like VIVE Connect.
-Parental controls will be available for metaverse users through a new app called VIVE Guardian.
+Since 2021, HTC has targeted the Vive line towards the business and enterprise markets, moving away from the consumer market.

 Development

 Prototypes of a Valve-produced virtual reality system were demonstrated during 2014.
 On 23 February 2015, Valve announced SteamVR and that it would demonstrate a "SteamVR hardware system" at the 2015 Game Developers Conference.
 HTC officially unveiled its device, Vive, during its Mobile World Congress keynote on 1 March 2015.

 During his Immersed 2015 keynote, Chief Content Officer for HTC Phil Chen explained that he "stumbled upon VR" and later, HTC met Valve, which turned out to be "serendipity".
 Chen also explained that HTC and Valve don't have a clear dividing line between each of their responsibilities, and HTC is very much a partner in the research and development process.